California Guide

 Shannon Grove (R)

-Genearally poor voting record, but supported Bradford bill to lower taxes.
+Generally poor voting record, but supported Bradford bill to lower taxes and other pro-business bills.

 State Senate District 13